orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   executible does not break the security-critical package(s) or any of the packages in the @system set.

-  The classes of C/C++ packages that should be hardened against CE + ZCA are:
+  The classes of C/C++ packages that should be hardened against CE + ZCA or ID + ZCA are:

   - Web video codecs
   - Web audio codecs